EmCat2000/manual/08-oop-with-procedures/index.md

 This script implements an
 object *class*, a type of object, namely the counter class
 \index{counter class}.
 In this ﬁrst simplified version there is only one method, so no explicit message passing is necessary.
-When the make a counter block is called, it reports a procedure, the ringed script inside its body.
+When the <code>make a counter</code> block is called, it reports a procedure, the ringed script inside its body.
 That procedure implements a specific counter object, an *instance*\index{instance} of the counter class\index{class}.
 When invoked, a counter instance increases and reports its count variable.